merenlab/anvio.org/help/main/programs/anvi-compute-metabolic-enrichment/index.md

 ---
 layout: program
 title: anvi-compute-metabolic-enrichment
 excerpt: An anvi'o program.
-A program that computes metabolic enrichment acros groups of genomes and metagenomes.
+A program that computes metabolic enrichment across groups of genomes and metagenomes.
 categories: [anvio]
 comments: false
 redirect_from: /m/anvi-compute-metabolic-enrichment